bofollbring/devops-exercise/README.md

 1. Fork this repository
 2. Add a Dockerfile to create a docker image for the application (see build and run commands below)
 3. Configure github actions to build the docker image and push the image to the github docker registry
 4. Use a tool like Terraform or Pulumi to deploy the app to Kubernetes (you may want to use Minikube to test).
-This does not need to be deployed using github acitons - just incluse the Terraform or Pulumi project in a `deployment` subdirectory.
+This does not need to be deployed using github actions - just include the Terraform or Pulumi project in a `deployment` subdirectory.
 5. Update the deployment project to deploy 3 replicas/pods running the application
 6. Update the deployment project to deploy a postgres databse with a PersistentVolumeClaim